ietf-wg-cellar/matroska-specification/notes.md

 It is possible and valid to have the version fields indicate that the file contains Matroska `Elements` from a higher specification version number while signaling that a reading application **MUST** only support a lower version number properly in order to play it back (possibly with a reduced feature set).
-For example, a reading application supporting at least Matroska version `V` reading a file whose `DocTypeReadVersion` field is equal to or lower than `V` **MUST** skip Matroska/EBML `Elements` it encounters but does not know about if that unknown element fits into the size constraints set by the current `Parent Element`.

 The `EBML Header` of each Matroska document informs the reading application on what version of Matroska to expect.
 The `Elements` within `EBML Header` with jurisdiction